Welcome to Statistics!

 There are two main goals of this class:

-(1) Primarily this class will help you explore statistical ideas that will enable you to make sense of data in the news, at school, and in your future careers.
+(1) Primarily this class will help you explore statistical ideas that will enable you to make sense of data in the news, at school (for MST, with science fair), and in your future careers.

 (2) Along with this primary goal, this class will prepare you for the Statistics AP Exam, which occurs in May.